tools4BCI/SignalServer/doc/user_manual/source/usage.rst

 Windows
 ^^^^^^^

-Starting the Signal Server without any parameters (quickstart) the program automatically reads and starts the "server_config.xml" inside the folder where the Signal Server is installed (e.g. C:\Program Files\TOBI SignalServer\server_config.xml).
+Starting the Signal Server without any parameters (quickstart), the program automatically reads and starts the "server_config.xml" inside the folder where the Signal Server is installed (e.g. C:\\Program Files\\TOBI SignalServer\\server_config.xml).

-To use a different configuration, an other .xml file can be handed to the Signal Server either using the commandline or just dragging the respective file on the Signal Server executable or a link to it.
+To use a different configuration, another .xml file can be handed to the Signal Server either using the commandline or just dragging the respective file on the Signal Server executable or a link to it.